Definition and Example of Car Storage Insurance

 People often incorrectly assume that their homeowner's insurance would cover a car if damage occurs in their garage.
 You may be able to add such a rider to your auto policy, but you'll still have to have comprehensive coverage for your vehicle in most cases.

 Most car insurers allow coverage to be changed at any time during a policy period.
 However, they typically do not allow changes to policies if a major natural disaster is on the way, such as a hurricane, because too many people would be adding and subtracting policies when convenient, rather than paying into the system and keeping it going.

-It is not recommended to take a vehicle in and out of storage frequently.
-This is how mistakes get made.
 Storage insurance is best for seasonal savings.
-Trying to save a few bucks by switching coverage biweekly could cost you big if you forget and drive a vehicle without the proper coverage.
+Trying to save a few bucks by frequently switching coverage could cost you big if you forget and drive a vehicle without the proper coverage.

 To reduce your insurance bill for a vehicle you're not driving, you should contact your insurance agent to discuss your options.
 They'll know what the minimum coverage is in your state—they may even be able to offer you a customized policy for the period you'll be gone and not driving.
 After all, a car in storage is less of a financial risk to the insurance company than one on the road.

 - There is no specific "car storage insurance" policy.
 The term refers to the practice of minimizing your coverage while your car is stored away.